 A Portuguese Laurel hedge will need to be trimmed annually in the spring or autumn.
 We recommend trimming in the spring before a new flush of growth.

-These root balled Portuguese Laurel hedge plants are shown in this picture at 60cm (2ft) apart, which is the correct distance for planting Portuguese Laurel hedging.
+These root balled Portuguese Laurel hedging plants are shown in this picture at 60cm (2ft) apart, which is the correct distance for planting Portuguese Laurel hedging.

 Portuguese Laurel is tolerant of most soil types although it does not like waterlogged soil.
 It also grows quite happily in full sunshine or in partial shade making it versatile for a number of different situations.

-More information about planting Portuguese Laurel hedge plants can be found on the Portuguese Laurel category page.
+More information about planting Portuguese Laurel hedging plants can be found on the Portuguese Laurel category page.